finnlu98/Heimr/README.md

 # HEIMR

-Heimr is a dashboard for the home that gives useful information about the home and conditions in your area.
+Heimr is a home dashboard that provides useful information about your household and local conditions.

 Feel free to contribute.